vanishtachangea/node-chat-app/README.md

 ### Next Steps
-1. Unit Testing
-2. Frontend using React
+- Frontend using React
-3. Improve it to become a copy of Slack
+- Improve it to become a copy of Slack
-5. Deploy to AWS instead of heroku